ionnss/ciphermemories/Terms of Use.md

 ### 3.3 Legal Compliance
 While the platform cannot technically prevent or detect illegal content:
 - Users must comply with all applicable laws
-- The platform maintains encrypted logs of metadata (timestamps, IPs) for legal purposes
-- In case of legal investigation, these metadata may be provided to authorities
-- The encryption does not protect users from legal consequences of their actions

 ## 4. Consequences of Violation
 ### 4.1 Legal Violations